bioshed/bioshed_website/src/docs.md

 Will run FastQC in your cloud environment and output the results back to the same folder as the input FASTQ file.
 When you run a BioShed application, we recommend you specify a remote output path by providing **out::** as the last argument, like so:

 `$ bioshed run fastqc s3://myfastqs/my-R1.fastq.gz out::s3://fastqcout/`

+For help with any application module, make sure you have <a href="https://docs.docker.com/get-docker/">Docker</a> installed and configured on your system, and just type:

+`$ bioshed run --local <MODULE_NAME> --help`

+For Admins: To uninstall and tear down your BioShed infrastructure, type the following:

+`$ bioshed teardown aws`

+`$ pip uninstall bioshed`

+For more help, please contact us at <a href="mailto:support@bioshed.io">support@bioshed.io</a>

 ================================================================================
 ### BioShed Atlas ###